Andrew Lawrence (comedian)

-Andrew Lawrence is an English comedian known for his work in stand-up comedy, radio and television.
+Andrew Lawrence is an English comedian who works in stand-up comedy, radio and television.

 Early life and education

 Lawrence attended Tiffin School and the University of St Andrews, where he began his stand-up career at a regular comedy night.

 Stage career

 Lawrence's university debut led to appearances at the Edinburgh Fringe; he was runner up in the 2003 So You Think You're Funny competition.
-Later, he won the Amused Moose Starsearch, York Comedy Festival New Act of the Year Competition and the BBC's New Act of the Year Competition in 2004.

-He presented his first hour-long comedy show at the 2006 Edinburgh Festival Fringe entitled How to Butcher your Loved Ones.
-It was nominated for the if.comeddie award (as it was known for that year only) for Best Newcomer.
 His 2007 Fringe show, Social Leprosy For Beginners & Improvers, was nominated for the main if.comedy award.
-He has returned to the Fringe every year up to 2015.

 As well as touring shows in the UK, Lawrence has performed abroad at the Just For Laughs Montreal Festival Showcase and the Melbourne International Comedy Festival.

 TV and radio career

 Lawrence has featured in numerous radio and TV shows, mostly as a stand-up performer.
 He has also appeared on television as a comic actor, playing the builder Marco in the BBC TV sitcom Ideal.
 He has written and performed four series for BBC Radio 4, most recently the 2015 sitcom There Is No Escape.